By using our best practices for credit card processing, you can protect yourself from chargebacks and fraudulent activities!

 -

-Clearly inform customers about the return, refund, and cancellation policies at the time of sale
+Clearly inform customers about the return, refund, and cancellation policies at the time of sale.
+Vagaro does this automatically for online bookings when you write your policies.

 -